 My name is Luke Barker, I began my martial arts career back in 1994.
 For the majority of that time I trained very hard and gained some reputable success.
 I gained my 1st Dan in 2006 and after nearly a decade of teaching I think now it is time to progress myself.
 In 2010 I was scouted for the Talent 2012 programme, which was an Olympic trial in Taekwondo.
 I had never trained in this particular martial art but due to my kicking skills I was chosen.
 I finished in the top 25 missing out to the sucesfull representative.
 From personal experience and from the people I meet I would like to say martial arts offers something for everyone.
 From fitness, co-ordination to confidence, including those who are being bullied.
 Martial arts gives you courage and confidence that makes the bully think twice.
 Along side training hard once again I am doing what I love most coaching and sharing my knowledge.

 I have always enjoyed being active and have been involved in fitness for the majority of my life.
 I was part of many sports and fitness clubs throughout school, college and into my adult life, and have competed in swimming, table tennis and more recently Karate and Kickboxing.
 I have a passion for staying fit and healthy and love to push myself and see how much I can achieve.
 I hope to inspire others to live a happy, healthy lifestyle and achieve their fitness goals.
 I understand how important exercise is not only for physical health but also mental wellbeing.
-I am level 2 gym instructor qualified as well as qualified to teach boxercise, Boogie Bounce and Strong by Zumba.
+I am level 2 gym instructor qualified as well as qualified to teach boxercise, Fitness Pilates and Strong by Zumba.

 HOW TO FIND US

 Unit 1 Fitness & Martial Arts,

 (behind the car wash)